noforiaddae/Portolio/README.md

 # Portolio

-# Movie Correlation Project
-For the movie correlation project in Python, the main objective was to look at the correlation between two columns from the table.
-I used the scatterplot chart to show this correlation.
-I used seaborn and matplotlib to showcase different scatterplot charts.
-I also tested out the different correlation methods and also plotted a correlation matrix.

 # COVID Project
 For the COVID Project in SQL, there were two tables to look at - COVID deaths and COVID vaccinations.
 I looked at total cases vs total deaths in the USA in the COVID deaths table.
 I also looked at the number of countries with the highest death count per